George Wythe: Virginia judge

 In the 1782 Commonwealth v.
 Caton opinion, Wythe upheld judicial review of legislative actions, in what became a predecessor to Justice Marshall's decision in Marbury v.
 Madison.
 After Virginia courts had convicted Caton and two other men of treason, they appealed to the legislature for pardons.
 The House of Delegates approved their pardon request, but the state Senate refused.
 Wythe decided that the court had the right to review that pardon and that the judiciary was obliged to "say to them, here is the limit of your authority; and hither, shall you go, but no further."
 Pendleton and Blair agreed with this principle of judicial review, although on slightly different grounds.
 Nonetheless, after the decision, both legislative houses pardoned the men, sparing them execution.

-However, Chancellor Wythe's decisions were modified or overruled many times, particularly by the appeals court that his former student Spencer Roane joined in 1794.
-In 1795, Wythe published analyses of some of his cases and subsequent appellate decisions and added a few more pamphlets later.
+However, Chancellor Wythe's decisions were often modified or overruled, particularly by the appeals court that his former student Spencer Roane joined in 1794.
+In 1795, Wythe published analyses of some of his cases and subsequent appellate decisions and added more pamphlets later.
 Although this publication offended Pendleton, he decided against replying in kind.
 One of Wythe's most famous decisions (unpopular at the time), Page v.
-Pendleton, upheld the authority of the 1783 federal peace treaty with Great Britain which required debts to British merchants be paid under the contract terms, although Virginia had passed a law that allowed payment in depreciated paper currency.
+Pendleton, upheld the authority of the 1783 federal peace treaty with Great Britain, which required debts to British merchants be paid under the contract terms.
+However, Virginia passed a law allowing payment in depreciated paper currency.

 In Roane v.
 Innes, Wythe upheld Revolutionary War soldiers' pension claims but was reversed.
 Pendleton died in 1803, just before he could deliver an opinion attempting to reverse Wythe in Turpin v.
-Lockett, which dealt with the sale of the disestablished church's glebe lands, nominally at least to support the poor.
+Lockett, which dealt with selling the disestablished church's glebe lands, nominally at least to support the poor.